simap/preactLSPA/README.md

 # Preact Literal Single Page Application Boilerplate using Webpack

-This boilderplate produces a LSPA, literal single page application, where everything is merged into a single file.
+This boilerplate produces a LSPA, literal single page application, where everything is merged into a single file.
 This includes the HTML, JS, CSS, and image assets.
 Preact + JSX provide a framework for the application.

 # Why?
 Why not Preact CLI?